Editor’s Note: This guide was updated in June 2020 to reflect product changes.

 You’ll be able to customize the design of the chat widget to match your brand when it’s on your website or inside of your product:

-Once you spend a minute to get the look and feel squared away, the next thing you will set up as part of onboarding is your welcome message.
+Once you spend a minute to get the look and feel squared away, the next thing you will want to do is install Drift on your website.

-If you have any website traffic at all (I’m talking like, as little as 100 visitors/month) people are going to start writing in shortly after you turn on Drift.
+If you have any website traffic at all people are going to start writing in shortly after you turn on Drift.

 So what do you say when a new lead comes in via live chat?